tchenuag/csppython/_sources/ch1/0109-mixing-types.rst

 	print "hello" + 1
 	#replace the second part with anything that is not a String

-You should find that you get a ValueError every time!
+You should find that you get a TypeError every time!

 The rule can basically be broken down into three parts:
 	- Adding a String to another String is allowed